Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 Can I create two users with the same name in the Active Directory?

 Encountering an error message: An account with the same name exists in Active Directory.
 Re-using the account was blocked by security policy when reusing an existing account or a pre-created computer to a domain-prone user to ask if they can create two users with the same name in the Active Directory.

 However, Administrators can reuse an existing computer account in the Active Directory if it has the active roles proxy account as the computer creator.

 It allows you to create another user with an existing computer account on a Domain.
-Though it may result in errors when not done appropriately, it is possible.
+Though it may result in errors when done appropriately, it is possible.

 Furthermore, a recent update KB5020276 Microsoft modifies the process for joining the domain, stipulating that it undergoes an additional security check before reusing the existing computer accounts.

 The following are the permitted scenarios for computer account reuse:

 - Creating another user by reusing a computer account will only be permitted if the user attempting the reuse operation is the creator of the existing account.

 - Creating another user by reusing a computer account will only be permitted if a member of Domain Administrators created the account.